jdolny/Docs/docs/getting-started/endpoint-provisioning-setup.md

 ---

-!!! success "This Concludes Active Directory Sync.
-Check this off of your Installation checklist now."

----

 ###### 2. Provisioning Security
 There are a few security measures in place to regulate endpoint provisioning.
 They are currently all on by default, but you may disable them.
 The